antoinedelagrave/pyqcm/README.txt

 EXAMPLES can be found in the notebooks/ folder, either in plain python files (*.py) or in the form of Jupyter notebooks (*.ipynb)

-Please see the INSTALL file for installation instructions.
+Please see the INSTALL.md file for installation instructions.

 Dependencies:
 - LAPACK-BLAS or the equivalent